lumue/getdown/doc/youtube-dl doc/youtube-dl.md

 Â· autonumber: Five-digit number that will be increased with each download, starting at zero

-Â· playlist: Name or id of the playlist that contains the video
+Â· playlist: Name or handle of the playlist that contains the video

 Â· playlist\_index: Index of the video in the playlist padded with leading zeros according to the total length of the playlist